seblindberg-candle/Board/README.md

 2. pull the gate high on startup and
 3. set the voltage at the gate to a value above the turn-on threshold.

+## Scripts

+Some ruby scripts are included for generating EAGLE commands that place some of the more repetitive components.
+There are tools in EAGLE for achieving the same thing and they are most likely better, but a) I did not know that at the time and b) the scripts allowed be to also remove the labels, which would otherwise have been quite a task in itself.

+To run the scripts you need to locate the Scripts folder in your terminal of choice and type `ruby place-diods.rb`.
+Then press `enter` and copy the output into the command input in EAGLE.